 - While hand pies are still warm, whisk together powdered sugar, milk, and corn syrup until completely combined.

-- Brush glaze over both sides of the pies and place on a cooling rack to dry.
+- Brush glaze over both sides of the warm pies and place on a cooling rack to dry.

 - Serve warm (a little messy!) or once the glaze has dried.